Skip to main content

 “People are able to remember a short story much more quickly than bullet points on a slide,” she said.
 “If you can make them an active participant it helps captivate the audience and draws them in.”

 While visuals complement a good presentation, Wilkinson urges presenters not to rely on slides.
 Practicing in front of a trusted peer is a great way to get feedback, she said.
-“One person can’t always think of everything and we need to be more open to receiving suggestions,” she said.
+“One person can’t always think of everything and we need to be more open to receiving suggestions,” said Wilkinson.

 “A lot of (telephone) coaching can come through an organization, but you really need to know how to handle an impromptu call when someone is calling you about a less-than-positive situation,” she said.
 “You need to know how to remain calm and let the caller know you are listening and that you care.”